Provider Onboarding

 Patience

 It is important to demonstrate patience not only with yourself, but also with your learners.
-For example, during CO delivery a lesson may not always work as planned.
+For example, during Cultural Orientation delivery a lesson may not always work as planned.
 Perhaps certain activities have worked with one group of learners, but not the next.
 Remember, these things are a natural part of the learning process.
 Be observant and proactive in identifying actions for future improvement.

 Flexibility